pogadev18/pogadev18/README.md

 ### I am Bogdan Pogacean
 - Ex-Basketball Player
 - Full time working as a JavaScript Software Engineer
-- Currently working on some of my cool side projects based on Web Development.
-Stay tuned for more cool projects on my profile
+- Currently working on some Baffle.space
-- I'm currently looking for opportunities.
-I love to learn and contribute in any and every possible way.